Curator - David G. Larsen

 Copyright: 1981

 Despite the versatility of the 4- and 8-bit microprocessors that were introduced in the early 1970s and became the foundation of today's booming personal computer market, there are certain types of complex high-speed operations that these devices cannot do well or cannot do at all.
 For the more sophisticated applications, the newer 16-bit microprocessors, such as the 68000, introduced by Motorola Inc. often provide a viable alternative to the more-expensive minicomputers.
+This book starts with fundamental material and gradually introduces more complex topics to help the reader fully understand the 68000 in an orderly manner.
+Chapter 1 presents a brief overview of the features of the 68000, then discusses each feature in more detail.
+Included is a background on why Motorola chose to design and implement the 68000 as they did.

 Chapter 2 describes Motorola's Cross Macro Assembler, which many readers will use to develop assembly-language programs for the 68000.